cboyd0319/job-private-scraper-filter/SECURITY.md

 ## 📋 Supported Versions

-We provide security updates for the following versions:
+Security updates are provided for the following versions:

 | Version | Supported          |
 | ------- | ------------------ |